BrendanMP/user-carts/README.md

 This is a Node app built with Express, Mongo, Handlebars, SCSS, and Bootstrap V4.
 Hosted with Heroku and mLabs, deployed [here...](https://blooming-escarpment-65220.herokuapp.com/)

 ### User Stories
-The goal of this project was to create a basic boilerplate shop and checkout experience.
+The goal of this project was to create a basic boilerplate shop and checkout.
+The app does not yet have an Admin

 #### The Customer
 * Customers can add items to a session stored shopping cart.